ddbullfrog/mc-docs.zh-cn/articles/azure-resource-manager/templates/deploy-to-subscription.md

     "principalId": {
       "type": "string",
       "metadata": {
-        "description": "principalId if the user that will be given contributor access to the resourceGroup" }
+        "description": "principalId of the user that will be given contributor access to the resourceGroup" }
     },
     "roleDefinitionId": {